-People with the following conditions may avoid using tea tree oil:
+Pregnant women and people with the following conditions should avoid using tea tree oil at all costs:

-Precautions to Take while Using Tea Tree Oil
+Precautions to Take While Using Tea Tree Oil During Pregnancy

 Here are some precautions you can take while using tea tree oil:

-- To avoid the incidence of an allergic reaction always do a skin patch test first.
-Spread some tea tree oil on a small area of your skin and observe for any possible adverse response.
+To avoid the incidence of an allergic reaction always do a skin patch test first.
+Apply a drop of tea tree oil on to a small area of your skin and observe for any possible adverse response.

-- Bear in mind to note the expiry date when buying a bottle of tea tree oil.
-Using an expired tea tree oil can be harmful as after expiration the oil starts to hoard cancer-causing substances.
+Check the expiry date when buying a bottle of tea tree oil.
+Using expired tea tree oil can be harmful as after expiration the oil starts to hoard cancer-causing substances.

-- Be careful while using tea tree oil through a diffuser in a closed room as it has a pronounced smell which can trigger nausea when pregnant.
+Be careful while using tea tree oil through a diffuser in a closed room as it has a pronounced smell which can trigger nausea during pregnancy.